 A: Our Adoption fees range from $375 to $875 plus GST.
-Our adoption fees cover almost all of our expenses from veterinary bills and vaccinations, to fuel for our mobile adoption events and rescue missions, to our mortgage which allows us to have the amazing acreage facility that our dogs love.
-To better understand our situation please read Understanding CARES.
+Our adoption fees cover almost all of our expenses from veterinary bills and vaccinations, to fuel for our mobile adoption events and rescue missions.

-We operate on a user pay system, meaning our entire shelter operation is supported by adoption fees, surrender fees, our pet supply shop, and donations.
+We operate on a user pay system, meaning our entire shelter operation is supported by adoption fees, surrender fees, and donations.
 If you would like to donate to our operations to aid in continuing to save lives, please do so here or email us to arrange an alternative method of donation.